 Tech emissions are growing at an estimated 6% year on year, and globally, data centers now consume around 3% of the world’s electricity and produce about 2% of total GHG emissions.

-In recent years, there have been substantial efficiency improvements in data centers.
+In recent years, there have been substantial efficiency improvements in data centers, especially with regard to the building.
 Yet, at the same time, the industry faces ever-increasing demand for the computing power it provides – making the journey to net zero significantly challenging.

-- As data volumes continue to grow 30% per year, the Paris Agreement targets for the data centre industry still require significant emissions reductions of about 53% to 2030.
+- As data volumes continue to grow 30% per year, the Paris Agreement targets for the data centre industry still require significant emissions reductions of about 53% by 2030.

 - Despite substantial investments in renewable energy, the variability of wind and solar sources may not match a data centre’s demand profile, and renewable energy power purchase agreements might even be for a different grid or region.